Inklingo

 NounB2Artistic/Literary

-Use 'motivo' for a recurring musical or artistic idea, like a motif in a symphony or a visual theme in art.
+Use 'motivo' for a recurring musical or artistic idea, a motif, within a larger work like a symphony or painting.

 An easel holds a canvas depicting a large, central, stylized red heart.
 Smaller, simple decorative elements like tiny stars and leaves are scattered around the heart, emphasizing the heart as the main subject.